-Note: The instruments provided may vary from boat to boat.
+Note: Some boat models do not have instrument panels.
+The instruments provided may vary from boat to boat.
 Instruments are listed in alphabetical order.

 The instruments installed on your boat indicate current operating conditions for the engine and related systems.
 When you take delivery of your boat, ask your dealer about the normal readings of the gauges.
 This provides you with a reference point to evaluate how well your boat is operating.
 Keep in mind that the readings on some gauges tend to fluctuate.
 You should investigate the cause for gauge readings that show a continuous variance or a sudden, substantial variance from normal readings.